Amnesic-Systems/veil/README.md

 Conceptually, there are three components:

-1. `veil` (in cmd/veil/veil) implements a service that runs inside the AWS Nitro Enclave alongside your application.
+1. `veil-daemon` (in cmd/veil-daemon/veil-daemon) implements a service that runs inside the AWS Nitro Enclave alongside your application.
 This service is responsible for establishing a network tunnel to the outside world, remote attestation, and it provides a REST API for your application to use.

 1. `veil-proxy` (in cmd/veil-proxy/veil-proxy) runs on the EC2 host that contains the enclave.
 It helps `veil` use the Internet seamlessly by